irahorecka/pycraigslist/README.rst

         'url': 'https://tokyo.craigslist.org/cto/d/suzuki-jimny-660-xg-4wd-keyless-entry/7301105503.html'}
         # ...

-If we want to apply a bunch of filters, pass a dictionary of filters into the ``filters`` keyword parameter.
+When applying many filters, pass a dictionary of filters into the ``filters`` keyword parameter.
 Note: keyword argument filters will override ``filters`` if there are conflicting keys.
 For example:

 .. code:: python